Skip to content Skip to footer

 • Case Studies bring concepts to life and enhance critical thinking skills at the end of each chapter

-• Media Menu at the end of each chapter points out online student resources available for that chapter
+• A Media Menu at the end of each chapter points out online student resources available for that chapter

 • Book icons throughout the text refer readers to Student Workbook for Phlebotomy Essentials and Phlebotomy Exam Review, which includes a mock national exam and pretest, available for separate purchase for further opportunities to enrich their learning